ga4gh/data-security/AAI/AAIConnectProfile.md

                 "ga4gh_passports" claim even if the Passport’s
                 "ga4gh_userinfo_claims" strings hinted that such a claim may have content.

+        4. An Identity Broker, by signing an access token provides its authority that the GA4GH claims, within the token and those provided by the /userinfo endpoint for the token, were collected correctly, are ligitimently derived from their [Claim Sources](#term-claim-source), and are presented accurately.

 2. Broker MUST support [OIDC Discovery spec](https://openid.net/specs/openid-connect-discovery-1_0.html)